In this blog, we aim to answer one of the questions we get asked a lot: “what are the best speaker responses for metal?”

 If you did just pick your favourite Celestion speaker for metal and then download the response files for that speaker, you’re going to get a great sound, no question.
 So, if you’re in a hurry and just want to be in the right ballpark, just do that.

 But getting metal tone isn’t just about the speaker.
 There’s cabinet configuration to think about, as well as microphone type and position.
-In addition, within the realm of impulse responses, your range of tonal options is far greater – so let’s explore a little deeper.
+In addition, within the realm of guitar speaker responses, your range of tonal options is far greater – so let’s explore a little deeper.

 Definitive Metal Tone

 There is, of course, no definitive metal tone, but a whole range of tones to choose from.
 Everyone will have their favourite, and just about any noteworthy metal band from the late ’60s to the present day is known for a distinctive sound in some respects, whether it’s speaker tone, playing technique, combination of different guitars, rhythm, tempo and so on, resulting in a wide range of different metal styles and close derivatives including thrash, grunge, death, doom, speed, black and more.